ResearchComputing/Documentation/docs/compute/rclone.md

-## Backing up local data to PetaLibrary with rclone
+## Backing up local data to PetaLibrary

 This guide details the process of making a backup for local data on your laptop or lab server to a PetaLibrary allocation.
 The method employs the software _rclone_, which is a command line application that is available for many architectures.
 While the following tutorial is tailored for a MacOS user, the general steps to follow are the same and are relevant for Windows and Linux users too.